oanda/apidocs/v1/auth.md

 #####Request Body Parameters

-client_application_id
+client_id
-: The client application id provided to your application during the registration process.
+: The client application id as provided when registering the application with OANDA.

-client_application_secret
+client_secret
 : The application secret as provided when registering the application with OANDA.

 grant_type
 : Specify '**authorization_code**' for this parameter.

 code
-: The `authorization_code` received in the previous message.
+: The `authorization code` received in the previous message.

 redirect_uri
 : The redirect URI must exactly match the value that the application was registered with.